 They say that everyone has their fifteen minutes of fame.
 My closest brush with it to date was an appearance on the Robert Kilroy-Silk show over a decade ago, where the man with the Tango tan accused me, on behalf of the rest of my profession - I was a newspaper fashion editor at the time - of promoting anorexia in young girls.

-But walking into the bookshop and internet cafe on the village square, after my recent trip to London, I experienced a second bit of the fame cherry (in the book store at least), signing books and having my photograph taken with friends.
+But walking into the bookshop and internet cafe on the village square, after my recent trip to London, I experienced a second bit of the fame cherry (in the book store at least).

 'This book, it should be offered on the French health service to anyone who is feeling sad or depressed,' said my friend Martine, a local mayor.
 This is one of my favourite pieces of feedback so far, along with the epithet, 'the Carrie Bradshaw of the French countryside' (thank you Patti at Waterstones!)